MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to ProtectionEngine::RevokeContentAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess](undefined) or [ProtectionEngine::Observer::OnRevokeContentFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess or [ProtectionEngine::Observer::OnRevokeContentFailure

 ### OnCreateDelegatedLicensesSuccess function
 Called when create delegated license is successful.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::CreateDelegationLicensesAsync](#classProtectionEngine_1a5147b32252069841530e4a634fd40743)
+* **context**: The same context that was passed to ProtectionEngine::CreateDelegationLicensesAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::CreateDelegationLicensesAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnCreateDelegatedLicensesSuccess](#classProtectionEngine_1_1Observer_1ab27b06764aa412a72048bdbd700fed56) or [ProtectionEngine::Observer::OnCreateDelegatedLicensesFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::CreateDelegationLicensesAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnCreateDelegatedLicensesSuccess or ProtectionEngine::Observer::OnCreateDelegatedLicensesFailure

 ### OnCreateDelegatedLicensesFailure function
 Called when create delegated license fails.